G-Codes Versus ASHA NOMS

 by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

 First of all, cheers to our G-Codes!

-It has been almost 3 years since the Centers for Medicare & Medicaid Services (CMS) introduced “Functional Limitation Reporting” and G-Codes into our lives!
+It has been many years since the Centers for Medicare & Medicaid Services (CMS) introduced “Functional Limitation Reporting” and G-Codes into our lives!

 The Dysphagia Rating Question: